-The main goal of this project was to create a web mobile app that would help users find inspiration for their next tattoo, contact artists, and make reservations.
+The main goal of this project is to create a web mobile app that helps users find inspiration for their next tattoo, contact artists, and make reservations.

 Ink Tank was designed between August 2020 and February 2021 as part of my UX Immersion course with CareerFoundry.
-I was the sole designer for the duration of the process, with the support of my tutor and mentor.
+I was the sole designer for the duration of the process, supported by my tutor and mentor.

 Some of the tools I used: Zoom, Google Forms, pen & paper, Adobe Photoshop, Adobe Illustrator, OptimalSort, UsabilityHub, Balsamiq, Adobe XD, Stark.